-Although uncommon in the general population, they account for the largest proportion of fetal intracranial neoplasms (26-50% of fetal brain tumours 3,6)
+Although uncommon in the general population, they account for the largest proportion of fetal intracranial neoplasms (26-50% of fetal brain tumors 3,6).

 Clinical presentation varies according to whether they are intra- or extra-axial.

-Intra-axial teratomas, i.e. those located within the cerebral hemispheres, typically present either antenatally or in the newborn period.
-They are large tumours that increase head circumference and therefore often present with difficulty in child birth.
-They tend to more commonly occur supratentorially.
+Intra-axial teratomas typically present either antenatally or in the newborn period.
+They are large tumors that increase head circumference and therefore often present with difficulty in childbirth.
+They tend to occur more commonly supratentorially.

-Extra axial teratomas usually present in childhood or early adulthood and are typically smaller.
-They most commonly arise in the pineal or suprasellar regions, and present due to mass effect: obstructive hydrocephalus due to impingement on the mid brain, Parinaud's syndrome, optic chiasm compression etc...
+Extra-axial teratomas usually present in childhood or early adulthood and are typically smaller.
+They most often arise in the pineal or suprasellar regions, and present due to the mass effect: obstructive hydrocephalus due to impingement on the midbrain, Parinaud syndrome, optic chiasm compression, etc.

-Teratomas are considered intracranial germ cell tumours, and are comprised of cells originating from at least two and usually all three embryonic layers: ectoderm, mesoderm and endoderm.
-The histological sub type may not necessarily determine the biological behaviour.
+Teratomas are considered intracranial germ cell tumors and are comprised of cells originating from at least two and usually all three embryonic layers: ectoderm, mesoderm and endoderm.
+The histological subtype may not necessarily determine the biological behavior.

 Sometimes may be associated with elevated levels of:

 Intracranial teratomas are often seen as large lesions at presentation.